-The guide lists all horse trailers makes and models featuring living quarters from 1995 to the present.
+The guide lists all horse trailer makes and models featuring living quarters from 1995 to the present.
 To access the manual, you will need to pay a subscription fee.
 This fee is nominal and worth paying if you’re looking for a repossessed horse trailer with living quarters.

 Recently, an Exiss four-berth, gooseneck repossessed horse trailer was sold on auction for $27 995.00, which is a fraction of its regular retail price of $41 153.23.
 This trailer was in excellent condition, which an independent horse trailer expert verified.
 This trailer is classified as an outstanding bargain!!!

 I have included the actual results from recent auctions held in the past 60 days and listed three winning bids each for bumper hitches and gooseneck hitches.

 |1962 Two Berth Straight Load Bumper Hitch Stidham Horse Trailer||Brandt, South Dakota||Very Bad||$200|